-The liver act as the first filter for larval infection and the lung acts as the second filter.
-Distribution of infection in different organs showed that the liver was the most frequently involved (64.66%) when compared ith ung 7(23.33%) and ovary 6 (20%) and other multiple infected organs such as spleen, peritoneum, bone and brain showed in Table 3, generally these proportions approximately in agreement with most of previously recorded data by Ahmadi and Al-Dalimi (2006) and others.
+lung acts as the second filter.
+Distribution of infection in different organs showed that the liver was the most frequently involved (64.66%) when compared with lung 7 (23.33%) and ovary 6 (20%) and other multiple infected organs such as spleen, peritoneum, bone and brain showed in Table 3, generally these proportions approximately in agreement with most of previously recorded data by Ahmadi and Al-Dalimi (2006) and others.

-Fertility of hydatid cysts
+Fertility of Hydatid cysts

-Fertile hydatid cysts are formed in intermediate hosts (human and herbivores) producing protoscolices, the infective form to canines, at their germinal layers.
+Fertile Hydatid cysts are formed in intermediate hosts (human and herbivores) producing protoscolices, the infective form to canines, at their germinal layers.
 Infertile cysts are also formed, but they are unable to produce protoscolices.
 The molecular mechanisms involved in hydatid cysts fertility/infertility are unknown.
-Nevertheless, previous work has suggested that apoptosis is involved in hydatid cyst infertility and death.
+Nevertheless, previous work has suggested that apoptosis is involved in hydatid cysts infertility and death.
 On the other hand, fertile hydatid cysts can resist oxidative damage due to reactive oxygen and nitrogen species.
-On these foundations, we have hypothesized that when oxidative damage of DNA in the germinal layers exceeds the capability of DNA repair mechanisms, apoptosis is triggered and hydatid cysts infertility occurs.
-Fertility of hydatid cyst is important factor in stimulation of immune response in patients with hydatidosis as observed in case of increasing of IgG and IgM concentrations when there's daughter vesicles within cyst and this factor directly proportional with advanced ages showed in Table 4 as we found there was significance difference at level (P < 0.05) between 2nd and 4th age groups.
+On these foundations, they have hypothesized that when oxidative damage of DNA in the germinal layers exceeds the capability of DNA repair mechanisms, apoptosis is triggered Table 5.
+Means of immunoglobulins IgG and IgM andcomponents of complement C3 and C4 mg/dl in sera ofpatients with hydatidosis in different age groups.